linkerd/website/linkerd.io/content/2.10/features/protocol-detection.md

 `config.linkerd.io/opaque-ports` annotation.

-In this case, you can use the `--skip-outbound-ports` flag when running `linkerd inject` to configure the Pod to bypass the proxy entirely when sending to those ports.
-(Similarly, the `--skip-inbound-ports` flag will configure the Pod to bypass the proxy for incoming connections to those ports.)
+In this case, you can use the `--skip-outbound-ports` flag when running `linkerd inject` to configure resources to bypass the proxy entirely when sending to those ports.
+(Similarly, the `--skip-inbound-ports` flag will configure the resource to bypass the proxy for incoming connections to those ports.)

 Skipping the proxy can be useful for these situations, as well as for diagnosing issues, but otherwise should rarely be necessary.

+As with opaque ports, multiple skipports can be provided as a comma-delimited string.